p-wojciechowski/review-rating-prediction/README.md

-# Review's rating prediction model
+# Hotel review's rating prediction model

-This project uses Keras CNN model to predict rating given along with review based on its text.
+This project uses Keras LSTM model to predict rating given along with hotel review based on its text.
 [Trip Advisor Hotel Reviews](https://www.kaggle.com/andrewmvd/trip-advisor-hotel-reviews) dataset was used to train the model.
 Model uses pre-train word vectors created with [GloVe](https://nlp.stanford.edu/projects/glove/) algorithm to create embedding layer.
 Final model is deployed on https://reviews-rating-predictor.herokuapp.com/ as REST API with FastAPI.

+Summary of EDA and model selection is here.

 ### Usage